Mabee-Gerrer Museum of Art: Etruscan Treasures

-Mummy Research
+Mummy research

-In August 2015, St. Anthony Shawnee Hospital performed CT scans on the two Egyptian mummies in the museum's collection.
+In August 2015, SSM Health St. Anthony Hospital - Shawnee performed CT scans on the two Egyptian mummies in the museum's collection.
 The mummies previously visited the same hospital in 1991 for X-rays.
 The scans showed that Tutu's organs had been individually mummified and placed back inside her stomach and chest cavity before she was wrapped in linen.

 Collection

 The museum's collection began with a gift in 1903.
 While Fr.
 Gregory Gerrer was traveling in the Holy Land, he was presented with an Egyptian scarab with the hieroglyphic goose symbol on it.

 The museum houses an artifact collection that includes an ancient Egyptian mummy and sarcophagus, ancient Egyptian animal mummies, Roman glass, ancient Greek pottery, ancient Chinese terracotta figures, European ivory and icons, Venetian armor, Mesoamerican stone carvings, shrunken heads, Spanish colonial paintings, and African masks and bronzes.
 The paintings collection includes work from Guido Reni, Tintoretto, Guercino, Bartolomé Esteban Murillo, Jean-Léon Gérôme, William-Adolphe Bouguereau, William Merritt Chase, Albert Bierstadt and Robert Priseman.